 - Drinking alcohol

-- Maintaining contact with people who commit crime
+- Maintaining contact with people who commit the crime

 - Moving or changing employment without permission